manogyasingh/BetterPaper/README.md

 1. Launch the application
 2. Click "Open" to select an image file
 3. Choose a wallpaper style from the dropdown menu
+4. Preview how the wallpaper will appear on your screen
-4. Click "Apply" to set as your desktop wallpaper
+5. Click "Apply" to set as your desktop wallpaper

 ## Contributing